mannam95/ITSEC21/README.md

 - **Lukas Partes**

 ## Getting Started
+- In this work we have explored the [pix2pix - image to image translation](https://arxiv.org/abs/1611.07004) paper for generating realistic fingerprints from minutiae maps.
+- This repository particularly is used for generating the training data(In other words pre-processing) for the pix2pix model.

-These instructions will get you to set up on your local machine for development and testing purposes.
+- These instructions will get you to set up on your local machine for development and testing purposes.

 ### Prerequisites

+- Should have fingerprints dataset.
+- Should have access to the softwares like [Verifinger](https://www.neurotechnology.com/verifinger.html) or [NIST](https://www.nist.gov/programs-projects/biometrics)
 - Understanding of python, linux would be better.
 - Create a conda env or python venv
-- Should have a fingerprints dataset.
-- Should have access to the softwares like [Verifinger](https://www.neurotechnology.com/verifinger.html) or [NIST](https://www.nist.gov/programs-projects/biometrics)

 ### Installing